Awesome product attracts new customers, awesome support keeps them.

 git checkout masterand synchronize your local repository with the server

-- Create a task in Jira.
+- Create a task in ClickUp.

 - Create a new branch in Git with same name as the title of your task.

 - Open and edit the needed page locally.